 ― Mary Oliver

 “Defending My Joy” is a term I have been using for the last few years whenever I have to take action to keep things positive.
 Not to be confused with “Sparking Joy”, which is totally cool too, but this is different.
 I’m taking about protecting and defending your joy—as an act of resistance.
 I wrote a little bit about it last year, and it’s something that I am constantly unpacking.
 But the latter half of this post will give you some silly and fun examples of ways I’ve found joy during the coldest winter months in Minnesota, and I hope it will bring you some joy as well.

-I don’t know if we made up the phrase “defend your joy”, but I recall a conversation with my best friend on a hike at Fort Snelling when I was going through some tough life stuff 3 or 4 years ago.
+I don’t know if we made up the phrase “defend your joy”, but I recall a conversation with a friend when I was going through some tough life stuff 3 or 4 years ago.
 I was worried that I was burning the candle at both ends and that the strategy of playing and loving proportionally harder when life’s challenges came my way was just going to blow up in my face one day.
 We decided that it was my best defense, my superpower…a boundary that was worth defending…and that the action of pushing harder into joy when life gives you a handful of poop, is more than just ‘thinking positively’, it is a purposeful, disciplined strike….an act of resistance.

 Disclaimer: I am not a psychologist, life coach, your mother or really have any business giving you life advice and I certainly don’t have it figured out.
 But here’s what working for me, maybe you already do this too?
 Life can be hard and overwhelming sometimes, don’t be afraid to do what you need to do to take care of yourself (remember my helmet?).
 Get help, go outside, find that little thing that brings you joy, hold onto it….and defend it with all you’ve got!